+- 8. Elise-Marie Lannutti

+- 9. Tari Lawson

+- 10. Kristen M. Monastero

+- 11. Debra Anne Swahl

+- 12. Maria A. Talone

+- 13. Alyssa D. Touey

+- L. Administration recommends approval of the following Music Teachers for the 2018 Summer Instrumental Program.
+Compensation will be set at \$30.00 per hour and will be funded through student tuitions collected for the lessons.
+There will be no cost to the district.

 - 1. Sarah Becker-Fralich

 - 2. Amanda Ficca

-- 3. \Shawn F. Campopiano

-- M. The Board approved the reclassification of the Food Service/Business Office Secretary, currently held by Tracy Bogucki, from Level III (Secretary) to Level II (Administrative Assistant) to be effective July 1, 2018.
+- M. Administration recommends the reclassification of the Food Service/Business Office Secretary, currently held by Tracy Bogucki, from Level III (Secretary) to Level II (Administrative Assistant) to be effective July 1, 2018.
 Compensation has been set at \$18.65 an hour in accordance with the Secretarial Plan.

-- N. The Board gave approval to employ personnel during the interval between the June Board meeting and the August Board meeting for the 2018-2019 school year.
+- N. Administration is requesting authorization from the Board to employ personnel during the interval between the June Board meeting and the August Board meeting for the 2018-2019 school year.
 It has been customary for the Board to authorize its officers to execute contracts for personnel recommended for employment by the administration during the months of July and August.
 Such authorization is, of course, subject to limitations imposed by the 2018-2019 General Fund Budget.

-- O. The Board approved the attached extra-curricular contracts for the 2018-2019 school year.
-(Attachment A3) - P. The Board approved the Salary Book for the 2018-2019 school year.
+- O. Administration recommends approval of the attached extra-curricular contracts for the 2018-2019 school year.
+(Attachment A3)

+- P. Administration recommends approval of the Salary Book for the 2018-2019 school year.